These are some my favorite resources that I use time and again on my family’s homeschooling for college credit journey.

 The BEST Test Prep Flashcards

-InstantCert is the one resource on this page that I have a financial relationship with.
-I joined their online community in March 2007, and after ten dedicated years of service to their forum, I decided to ask them for a coupon code that I could share with parents on this site.
-If you use the InstanCert link here, it gives you and me a $5 discount off their $20/month membership.
+InstantCert <— Affiliate Link.
+I asked them for a coupon code that I could share with parents on this site, and they provided me with the one you’re seeing now.
+If you use the InstanCert link here, it gives you a $5 discount off their $20/month membership and they send us a small commission to help fund our website.
+That said, I’ve been a member of InstantCert for OVE 10 years, and am a HUGE FAN.
 InstantCert is an online flashcard and forum community.
-They have flashcards targeted directly to credit by exam products, and their forum and community share specific feedback about exams.
+They have 2 resources- first is the flashcard system.
+Their cards are targeted directly to credit by exam products, and their forum and community share specific feedback about exams.
+The pass rate among IC members is exceptionally high.
+The second resource is their online community.
+Amazing people – you’ll find me there as “cookderosa” be sure to say “hi!”
 If you’ve gone through curriculum and are ready to focus on testing, I highly suggest giving IC a month’s investment- you might end up staying on for 10 years!

 The BEST Free CLEP Prep Site